Skip to main content

 In animal studies, semaglutide caused thyroid tumors or thyroid cancer.
 It is not known whether these effects would occur in people.
 Ask your doctor about your risk.

-Men and women should stop using semaglutide at least 2 months before you plan to get pregnant.
+Men and women should stop using semaglutide at least 2 months before they plan to get pregnant.
 Ask your doctor for a safer medicine to use during this time.
 Controlling diabetes is very important during pregnancy, as is gaining the right amount of weight.
 Even if you are overweight, losing weight during pregnancy could harm the unborn baby.

 Ask a doctor if it is safe to breastfeed while using this Ozempic or Wegovy.

-You should not breastfeed while using Rybelsus.
+You should not breastfeed while using Rybelsus

 How should I use or take semaglutide?